daikoderu/django-object-lock/docs/model-locking.md

         self.is_locked_flag = value
 ```

-You could add more logic in any of these methods that your may require.
+You could let the user set the `is_locked_flag`, or add more logic in any of these methods that your may require.

 ## Making related objects lockable